dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 - Bet on good times continuing -> borrowings more
 - Wealth gap grows and regulatory capture by the rich and powerful
 - If living standards continue to grow, things don’t boil over yet
-- Large debts from foreign lenders, short term liquidity, but long term currency is weakened bc of domestic overconsumption and spending on military conflict
+- Large debts from foreign lenders, short term liquidity, but long term currency is weakened bc of domestic over-consumption and spending on military conflict

 #### The Decline